Caltrain: Stations

+Services

+The current services became effective on September 21, 2024:

 Maintenance and operations facility

 The Centralized Equipment Maintenance and Operations Facility is the train maintenance yard and facility serving Caltrain, north of San Jose Diridon station in San Jose.
 The US$140 million maintenance station began construction in 2004 and opened on September 29, 2007.
 It consolidates much of Caltrain's maintenance and operations into one location.